-- You may need debt or equity financing for expansion or due to cash flow problems, in which case potential investors will want to see that the business has sufficient worth.
+- Secure financing: You may need debt or equity financing for expansion or cash liquidity.
+Potential investors will want to see that the business has sufficient worth.

-- You may be adding shareholders (or one or more shareholders may ask for a buyout).
+- Adding shareholders: You may be adding shareholders (or one or more shareholders may ask for a buyout) to your business.
 In this case, the share value will need to be determined.